-So I made you some potstickers too.
-They have little cuts of sweet spring vegetables, tender shreds of new cabbage, lots of ginger (sinus clearing yay!), fresh mint and an insanely delicious maple and soy dip, all flecked with sesames, scallions and chili flakes.
+So I made some potstickers once I felt better too.
+They have little cuts of sweet spring vegetables, tender shreds of new cabbage, lots of ginger (sinus clearing yay!), fresh mint and a very delicious maple and soy dip, all flecked with sesames, scallions and chili flakes.
 I love pretty much anything in the dumpling category because you get to hunch over the plate in anticipation of filling overflow/sauce drips.
-They demand fully vested eating and are generally always delicious.
-Also, every culture has one, which obviously points to their inherently good + true nature.
+They demand fully vested eating and are always delicious.

 SPRING VEGETABLE POT STICKERS WITH SWEET CHILI SOY DIP